 XXII.
-And be it further enacted, That if any Goods be imported, exported, or carried Coastwise, contrary to the Law of Navigation herein before contained, all such Goods shall be forfeited, and the Master of such Ships shall forfeit the Sum of One hundred Pounds.
+And be it further enacted, That if any Goods be imported, ex-Goods imported, &c. ported, or carried Coastwise, contrary to the Law of Navigation hereinbefore contained, all such Goods shall be forfeited, and the Master of such Ship shall forfeit the Sum of One hundred Pounds.

 XXIII.
-And be it further enacted, That this Act may be altered, varied, or repealed by any Act or Acts to be passed in this present Session of Parliament.
+And be it further enacted, That this Act may be altered, varied, Act may be altered or repealed by any Act or Acts to be passed in this present Session of this Session.
+Parliament.